How to be Stylish and Conscious-ish

 It is also really hard to imagine life with a black, white, khaki and grey wardrobe – no thanks!
 Give me all the loud color and prints!

 My goal with this series is to make it easier for all style lovers to learn new ways to adapt ‘conscious-ish’ shopping habits.
 I believe everyone should be a conscious shopper – there really is no excuse not to be nowadays with all that we know about the Fashion Industry and its blatant harm to the planet and people.
+And because of this, we see more and more brands in the fashion industry bringing major changes to the way their clothes are manufactured.
+The awareness around fast fashion has made it relatively easy to find plenty of amazing Recycled Fashion brands for the next shopping spree!
+It’s always in our hands to bring about a change in the way we do things.
+It does not have to be the way it always has been.
 However I don’t expect, nor do I advocate for everyone to immediately overhaul their lifestyle in order to affect change.
 If everyone we knew just took a few small baby steps, maybe shopping a little less often, or starting to get into resale shopping instead of always buying new, or supporting some amazing sustainable brands, I really believe we could see a huge collective shift in perspective, which I believe is ultimately what is really going to change the industry.

 Conscious-ish: The Conscious Style Series – will attempt to bridge the gap between the new conscious style enthusiast and the seasoned expert.